Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 Induction/Stabilization
 Phase (with therapy same
 day
-(with therapy same da\
+with therapy same da’
 BMAT HO033HG $190.00 Per Diem
-‘Stabilization/Maintenance
+Stabilization/Maintenance
 Phase (no therapy same
-day
+da)
 Compensation for the above services will be an amount equal to the lesser of Eligible Charges less any applicable co-payments or deductibles.
-In accordance with TennCare Program Contractor Risk Agreement (CRA) section A.2.13.2.2, = shall not reimburse providers based on automatic escalators or linkages to other methodologies that escalate st as current Medicare rates or inflation indexes unless otherwise allowed by TennCare.
+In accordance with TennCare Program Contractor Risk Agreement (CRA) section a shall not reimburse providers based on automatic escalators or linkages to other methodologies that late such as current Medicare rates or inflation indexes unless otherwise allowed by TennCare.
 Medicaid Affiliate Services.
-Provider acknowledges is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
-The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliate's Network for purposes of rendering services to Medicaid Members.
-However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate's state program governing care to Medicaid Members.
+Provider acknowledges ‘a is affiliated with health plans that offer similar benefits under similar programs as the programs covered hereunder ("Medicaid Affiliates").
+The parties acknowledge that Provider is not a Participating Provider in Medicaid Affiliates Network for purposes of rendering services to Medicaid Members.
+However, in the event Provider treats a Medicaid Member of a Medicaid Affiliate, subject to Regulatory Requirements, Provider shall accept as payment in full the rates established by the Medicaid Affiliate’s State program governing care to Medicaid Members.
 Such services must be Medicaid Covered Services under the Medicaid Affiliate's state program, and shall require prior authorization, except for Emergency Services and services for which a Medicaid Member is entitled to self-refer.
-Upon request, — shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.
+Upon request, bn shall coordinate and provide information as necessary between Provider and Medicaid Affiliate for services rendered to Medicaid Member.